• About

 Pro Tips

-- This compote recipe can be made with the freshest fruit or as a clean-out-your-fruit-drawer dish.
+2. This fruit compote recipe can be made with the freshest fruit or as a clean-out-your-fruit-drawer dish.
 Have fun with this and see what happens when you mix berries, add in other fruits like figs, or mix frozen and fresh or even add in some dried fruit pieces!

 Frequently-asked Questions